Pikku-a/telegramXcharacterai/README.md

 ## Warning

-This is unnofficial, so there is a slight possibility that your CharacterAI account gets banned if you use this.
+This is unnofficial, so there might be a possibility that your CharacterAI account gets banned if you use this.

 ## Notes
 **To do**